 The collective execution of controls is called the contamination control strategy (CCS).

 Defining the Strategy

-So what do regulatory bodies dictate should be included in a CCS?
+So, what do regulatory bodies dictate should be included in a CCS?
 In the document, EU GMP Annex 1: Manufacture of Sterile Medicinal Products, you will find the following background:

 “Contamination Control Strategy (CCS) – A planned set of controls for microorganisms, pyrogens and particulates, derived from current product and process understanding that assures process performance and product quality.
-The controls can include parameters and attributes related to active substance, excipient and drug product materials and components, facility and equipment operating conditions, in process controls, finished product specifications, and the associated methods and frequency of monitoring and control … A Contamination Control Strategy (CCS) should be implemented across the facility in order to define all critical control points and assess the effectiveness of all the controls (design, procedural, technical and organisational) and monitoring measures employed to manage risks associated with contamination.
+The controls can include parameters and attributes related to active substance, excipient and drug product materials and components, facility and equipment operating conditions, in process controls, finished product specifications, and the associated methods and frequency of monitoring and control… A Contamination Control Strategy (CCS) should be implemented across the facility in order to define all critical control points and assess the effectiveness of all the controls (design, procedural, technical and organizational) and monitoring measures employed to manage risks associated with contamination.
 The CCS should be actively updated and should drive continuous improvement of the manufacturing and control methods.”

-Note that “critical control points” do not have any associated measurements, and are not an In Process Control (IPC).
+Note that “critical control points” do not have any associated measurements and are not an In Process Control (IPC).
 They are instead process phases in which a risk to be mitigated has been identified.

 Daemmrich A, Bowden ME.
 The top pharmaceuticals that changed the world.
 A Rising Drug Industry.
 Chemical & Engineering News.
 June, 20 2005.
 83(25).